Frequently Asked Questions

 - In some states, the State Captain will set up all Hill visits and notify attendees so they can RSVP.

 - In other states, attendees schedule their own meetings and notify the State Captain so that he or she can help others know which meetings to attend.

 - Be sure to contact your State Captain to let them know you will be attending and find out whether they are coordinating your state Hill visits.
-If your State Captain asks attendees to set up their own visits, use this page as a guide to get started.

 Who should I meet with?